 For example, using your age to guide asset allocation is an alternative rule of thumb you might consider.
 You subtract your age from 110 to determine how much to allocate to equities and to bonds.
 So if you’re 40 years old, for example, you’d want to allocate 70% of your assets to stocks and the remaining 30% to bonds.
 If you’re comfortable with taking more risk, you could bump it up to 120 instead.

 You also can use SmartAsset’s asset allocation calculator to determine the right asset allocation based on your risk tolerance.
 Talk to a professional if you need advice on your portfolio.

 The Bottom Line

 In a 60/40 portfolio, you invest 60% of your assets in equities and the other 40% in bonds.
 The purpose of the 60/40 split is to minimize risk while producing returns, even during periods of market volatility.
 The potential downside is that it likely won’t produce as high of returns as an all-equity portfolio.
 But for investors who don’t have a high risk tolerance but still want growth potential, it’s a good option.
 Still, it’s important for each investor to examine their own situation and goals to determine their best asset allocation.

 Tips for Investing

 - If you’re starting to build an investment portfolio, you should think about consulting a financial advisor.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with financial advisors who serve your area.
+You can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Curious about how much your investments will grow over time?
 SmartAsset’s investment calculator finds your project investment worth based on your rate of return and time horizon.